cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.Address
 **Derived From:** cloudify.gcp.nodes.GlobalAddress

 A GCP Address.
-This can be connected to an Instance using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship type
+This can be connected to an instance using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship type.